Sartaglo/tournamentorganizer/README.md

 - [x] Update the list of permitted roles for tournament organization (Boss, HTRTA, LTRTA, HTCTA, LTCTA).
 - [x] Split up `act-on-message.js` and manage state per Discord channel.
-- [ ] Implement a command for players to manage their own registrations, including the ability to update the content of their registration and the ability to unregister.
+- [x] Implement a command for players to manage their own registrations, including the ability to update the content of their registration and the ability to unregister.

+## Version 3.0 Roadmap

 - [ ] Restore bot state from files.
 - [ ] Automatically advance everyone in a room if the room has no more players than the advancement count.
 - [ ] Check manual registrations for duplicates or banned players.